Which analyst expects Travere Therapeutics Inc. (TVTX) to perform well in the near future? - The Dwinnex

 Ratios:

-To gain a deeper understanding of TVTX’s stock, we examine its different ratios.
+For a deeper understanding of Travere Therapeutics Inc.’s stock, let’s take a closer look at its various ratios.
 For the most recent quarter (mrq), Quick Ratio is recorded 4.00 and its Current Ratio is at 4.10.
 In the meantime, Its Debt-to-Equity ratio is 3.72 whereas as Long-Term Debt/Eq ratio is at 3.72.

 Upgrades & Downgrades